 Fairfax, VA 22030

-Dr. Beverly D. Shaklee is Director of the Center for International Education and Professor of Curriculum and Instruction.
-The Center for International Education (CIE) focuses on research and development of K12-university international education.
-CIE supports projects that explore the nature of international education, teacher education and provides professional development opportunities for teachers and administrators that advance international and intercultural understanding through education.
-As a sponsor of funded programs, CIE has hosted recognized programs in Pakistan, Greece, Russia, China and other settings around the world.
-Dr. Shaklee serviced as principal investigator on Project ExCEL and federally funded Jacob K Javit's program on problem based learning for middle school students (2-15-2019) and currently as co-principal investigator with Dr. Anne Horak on a newly funded Jacob Javit's federal award for E-IGNITE.
-E-IGNITE will expand the research on PBL in middle school to Miami-Dade Public Schools, Virginia Beach Public Schools and Charleston South Carolina Public Schools.
+Beverly D. Shaklee, Ed.D., is Co-Director of the Center for International Education and Professor of Curriculum and Instruction at George Mason University, School of Education.
+The Center for International Education (CIE) focuses on research and development of K12-university international education at home and abroad.
+Dr. Shaklee served as principal investigator on Project ExCEL and federally funded Jacob K Javit's program on problem-based learning for middle school students (2015-2019) and currently as co-principal investigator with Dr. Anne Horak on a newly funded Jacob Javit's federal award for E-IGNITE.
+E-IGNITE expands the research on PBL in middle school to Miami-Dade Public Schools, Virginia Beach Public Schools and Charleston South Carolina Public Schools (2020-2025).

-Dr. Shaklee received her bachelors degree in 1975 from the University of Kansas in elementary education and her masters degree in 1981 in Gifted Studies (Educational Psychology) also from KSU.
+Dr. Shaklee received her bachelor’s degree in 1975 from the University of Kansas in elementary education and her master’s degree in 1981 in Gifted Studies (Educational Psychology) also from University of Kansas.
 In 1985 she received her Ed.D. in Curriculum and Instruction, early childhood education, from Mississippi State University.
-She has been a regular elementary classroom teacher, teacher of the gifted and international teacher educator for some twenty-five years.
+She has been elementary classroom teacher, teacher of the gifted, instructional coach and international teacher educator for some thirty-five years.